Vehicle Image Generation Going Well with The Surroundings: Experiments

 \subsection{Measuring generation quality}

-Frechet inception distance (FID) score \cite{heusel2017gans} is a measure frequently used to evaluate the generation quality of generative models.
+Frechet inception distance (FID) score \cite{ref_article7} is a measure frequently used to evaluate the generation quality of generative models.
 Using a pre-trained Inception-V3, FID compares the statistics of generated images to the real ones.
-Generally, a low FID score implies that the generated samples have similar activation distributions to those of the real samples.
-A blurry and noisy result usually increases the FID score.
-Also, uni-modal result, which is generally referred as \textit{mode collapse}, is known to increase the FID score as well.

 In Table \ref{tab:fid}, we assess the quality of images generated by each method.
-Images from \cite{iizuka2017globally} roughly have the appearance of vehicles but record the worst FID score.
+Images from \cite{ref_article9} roughly have the appearance of vehicles but record the worst FID score.
 This attributes to the abstractly depicted context of each vehicle.
 The work of Liu \textit{et al.} shows an intermediate level of FID score.
 Though the silhouette of the generated sample resembles the vehicle, the texture inside is rather a noise which causes an increase in the FID score.
 Our method has the lowest FID score, which means that our method generates samples that have the most similar distribution to that of real samples.